bluurryy/cargo-insert-docs/README.md

 - **Can't resolve rescursive imports and some cases of glob imports**

   The rustdoc json output currently doesn't give us information what imports resolve to.
-  Resolving imports can be very complicated with cycles, shadowing, renaming and visibility, (see [rustdoc-types#51](https://github.com/rust-lang/rustdoc-types/issues/51) and [rust#111338](https://github.com/rust-lang/rust/issues/111338)).
+  Resolving imports can be very complicated with cycles, shadowing, renaming and visibility, see [rustdoc-types#51](https://github.com/rust-lang/rustdoc-types/issues/51) and [rust#111338](https://github.com/rust-lang/rust/issues/111338).
 I have no plans of re-implementing proper rust name resolution myself and hope it becomes part of the json format at some point.

 ## Acknowledgements

-The comment format for adding feature documentation comes from [`document-features`](https://docs.rs/document-features/latest/document_features/). `document-features` is a great tool that allows you to insert feature documentation using a macro like this:
+The comment format for adding feature documentation comes from [`document-features`](https://docs.rs/document-features/latest/document_features/). `document-features` is a allows you to insert feature documentation using a macro like this:
 ```rs
 #![doc = document_features::document_features!()]
 ```